MagPie0/SwiftLearningCode/NotesFromCourse.md

 ex: if I create a doc and email the doc, and you change it, that is a value type because it is your own copy/version of the doc

+# Extension
+way to add custom functionality to an existing type/class allows customization

+ex: can give type UIButton different animations